-For an academic year that meets the requirements of a Title IV academic year (see Subsection 6.1.A) but is shorter than 9 months in length, the school is not required to prorate the loan but may instead certify the full 9-month limit if the student is otherwise eligible.
-For an academic year that is 10 or 11 months in length, the school must divide the applicable 9month loan limit by 9 and multiply that amount by the number of months in the student's academic year.
+For an academic year that meets the FFELP academic year requirements (see Section 6.1) but that is shorter than 9 months in length, the school is not required to prorate the loan but may certify the full 9-month limit if the student is otherwise eligible.
+To prorate for an academic year that is 10 or 11 months in length, the school must divide the applicable 9-month loan limit by 9 and multiply that sum by the number of months in the student's academic year.
 Schools must follow applicable HEAL proration requirements and other HEAL program restrictions when certifying awarding students increased unsubsidized Stafford loans, except that the HEAL program needs test is not required for increased unsubsidized Stafford loan limits.

-[08-09 09-10 FSA Handbook, Volume 3, Chapter 56, pp. 3-110 3-100 to 3-112]
+[08-09 09-10 FSA Handbook, Volume 3, Chapter 5, pp. 3-110 through 3-112; private letter guidance from the Department dated September 21, 2009]

-Increased Unsubsidized Stafford Loan Limits for Health Profession Students and Academic Year Length unsubsidized Stafford loan funds for certain health profession students who are attending programs that have academic years that are other than 9 or 12 months in length.
-It is permissible to certify the increased unsubsidized Stafford annual loan limit for an academic year that meets the requirements of a Title IV academic year, but that is shorter than 9 months in length.
-In such cases, the school is not required to prorate the limit but may certify the full 9-month limit if the student is otherwise eligible.
-For an academic year that is 10 or 11 months in length, the school must divide the applicable 9-month loan limit by nine and multiply that amount by the number of months in the student's academic year.
+Proration of Increased Unsubsidized Stafford Loan Limits for Health Profession Students

+The Common Manual is being revised to provide guidance for a school that is certifying additional unsubsidized Stafford loan funds for certain health professions students who are attending a program of study that is offered in an academic year of less than 9 months in length.
+It is permissible to certify the additional unsubsidized Stafford loan amount for an academic year that is less than 9 months in length.
+Further, that for an academic year that meets the FFELP academic year requirements but that is shorter than 9 months in length, the school is not required to prorate the loan but may certify the full 9-month limit if the student is otherwise eligible.
+To prorate for an academic year that is 10 or 11 months in length, the school must divide the applicable 9-month loan limit by 9 and multiply that sum by the number of months in the student's academic year.